 “It meant a new path in my life…adventures and excitement.
 I made new friends who mean a lot to me now.”

-Through NS’ programming, students will become Ambassadors for Inuit Culture and Nunavut.
-With knowledge from their academic courses and skills learned from Cultural Studies workshops, students play a valuable role in educating the southern public on Inuit culture and the Inuit story in Canada.
+NS students become Ambassadors for Inuit Culture and Nunavut.
+With knowledge from their academic courses and skills learned from Cultural Studies workshops students play a valuable role in educating the southern public on Inuit culture and the Inuit story in Canada.
 It’s a highlight of the year, with events ranging from the Governor General’s Winter Party, to interactive sessions in public schools, to delivering workshops for federal public servants.

 How to apply to NS